bcserv/sourcepawn-inc-parser/README.md

 ---------

 * PHP >= 5.3
-* A [PHP autoloader](http://php.net/manual/de/language.oop5.autoload.php) to autoload the used namespaces
+* A [PHP autoloader](http://php.net/manual/de/language.oop5.autoload.php) to autoload the used classes

 Coding standards
 ---------